-The probability function scaling $\alpha$ was determined using experiment 2a, and 2b.
-The probability of success in experiment 2c was equal to one as there were not accuracy costs.
+The probability function scaling α was determined using experiment 2a and 2b.
+The probability of success in experiment 2c was equal to one as there were no accuracy costs.
 Each movement in experiment 1 was labeled as a success according to the success criteria from experiment 2a and 2b.
 Thus, each trial in experiment 1 will have two labels for success.
 The first label from success in experiment 2a and the second from success in experiment 2b.
 For experiment 2a labeling, we labeled a reach as a success if the endpoint error was less than 1.4 cm.
-For experiment 2b, we labeled each reach as a success if the maximum excursion was less than 11 cm, and the angular error was less than 3 degrees.
-After determining if each reach was a success or not, we use an inverse logistic regression (R, glm model with binomial family and logit link function) to create the α$P(\alpha|T,m)$ for each experiment, shown in Fig. \ref{fig:p_alpha}.
-The probability function is shown in eq.
-(18)\ref{eq:prob_scaling_function}.
+For experiment 2b, we labeled each reach as a success if the maximum excursion was less than 11 cm, and the angular error was less than 7 degrees.
+After determining if each reach was a success or not, we use an inverse logistic regression (R, glm model with binomial family and logit link function) to create the function Pαtm,m for each experiment, shown in Fig. 5A and 5B.
+The probability function is shown in Eq.
+(18).

-For experiment 2a, we found the beta coefficients of the regression to be $\beta_1 = -0.0966\pm0.008$ β±for mass, β±$\beta_2 = 5.876\pm0.188$ for movement duration, and an intercept of $β±\beta_0 = -1.446\pm0.125$.
-Experiment 2b had coefficients of $ \beta_1 = -0.0641\pm0.006$ β±for mass, $\beta_2 = 4.839\pm0.100$ β±for movement duration, and β±$ \beta_0 = -2.580\pm0.077$ for an intercept.
-These logistic regressions representα $P(\alpha|T,m)$ in the utility model.
+For experiment 2a, we found the beta coefficients of the regression to be β1=-0.0966±0.008 for mass, β2=5.876±0.188 for movement duration, and an intercept of β0=-1.446±0.125.
+Experiment 2b had coefficients of β1=-0.0641±0.006 for mass, β2=4.839±0.100 for movement duration, and β0=-2.580±0.077 for an intercept.
+These logistic regressions represent PαT,m in the utility model.